 3D Laser Scans

-As part of Selby Block Party, ‘finds’ will be laser scanned and placed into the Minecraft map for users to find and explore.
-‘Finds’ will include local archaeological finds, artefacts collected by local people, and objects in the Abbey’s collection.
-These objects will be chosen by the public.
-You can vote for your favourite objects here.
+As part of Selby Block Party, ‘finds’ have been laser scanned and placed into the Minecraft map for users to find and explore.
+‘Finds’ include local archaeological finds, artefacts collected by local people, and objects in the Abbey’s collection.
+For those unable to access the objects in Minecraft the 3D scans can be accessed below:

 Check back here for further updates about Selby Block Party and the Abbey’s wider involvement in the High Street Heritage Action Zone project.